 3. Workplace health promotion (WPH).
 WHP is aimed at preventing illnesses.
 When effective, they reduce absence.
 These programs are especially effective among workers who have similar conditions (e.g., an alcohol consumption reduction program among blue-collar workers).
-An example are employee wellness programs.
+Employee wellness programs are a good example of this.

 4. Employee Assistance Program (EAP).
 EAPs are aimed at the rehabilitation of workers.
-These programs are absent intervention programs aimed at reducing absence and improving health.
+These intervention programs are aimed at reducing absence and improving health.

 5. Health screening.
 Timely screenings for conditions like high blood pressure, diabetes, and colorectal cancer can help to detect problems before they become dangerous for employees.
 These screenings help employees to stay healthy and reduce absenteeism.

 6. Alcohol and Other Drug (AOD) management.
 AOD policies are strategies to inhibit drug abuse and often include written policies prohibiting the use of smoking, alcohol and/or drugs at work.
 While these can be effective to reduce high-risk drinking, they need to be more comprehensive to impact drug use.
 Notably, alcohol and drug testing in isolation do not appear to be related to reduced employee substance use or absenteeism.
 (Pidd, Kostadinov & Roche, 2015)

 7. Drug testing.
 Mandatory drug testing is a commonly practiced policy in some areas of the world.
 These offer a proven way to reduce absence abuse.
 Although often unpopular, drug testing programs are in most cases cost-effective and reduce absenteeism – often at the cost of employee morale.